Buying real estate in Vientiane?

 What scams target foreign land buyers in Vientiane right now?

-The most common scams include fake or outdated title documents that do not match the actual registry, boundary misrepresentation where physical markers do not match cadastral maps, "friendly fixers" who pressure you to skip official verification steps, and deposit traps where large sums are collected before title transferability is confirmed.
+The most common types of scams in Vientiane include selling with fake or outdated title documents that do not match the actual registry, "fixers" who pressure buyers to skip official land office verification to "save time," boundary manipulation where physical markers do not match the cadastral map, and deposit traps where large sums are collected before confirming the title is clean and transferable.

 We cover all these things in length in our pack about the property market in Vientiane.